The VTO Studio Lite is a web application made by Jeeliz. Anyone can build a glasses virtual try-on (VTO) experience in minutes!

 You can access to this amazing web application here: jeeliz.com/demos/glasses-studio.
 It requires 1366 pixels wide or above screen and a desktop computer.
 The VTO widget built won’t have these restrictions, it will even work on mobile devices.
 You can also watch a screenshot video of the application on our Youtube channel: https://www.youtube.com/watch?v=BwU3O05yx2A.

-In this tutorial, we’ll see together how to create our widget and add it to a website, from start to end.
-We’ll firstly learn how to modify our pictures with Gimp (free image manipulation software).
-Then we’ll learn how to use the VTO Studio to create our widget.
-And lastly, we’ll learn how to add our widget to our website.
-Let’s start!
+In this tutorial, we will see together how to create our widget and add it to a website, from start to end.
+FIrst, we learn how to modify our pictures with Gimp (free image manipulation software).
+Then we learn how to use the VTO Studio to create our widget.
+And finally, we learn how to add our widget to our website.
+Let us start!

 Modifying the images with Gimp